thomaspaysac/stagnant-sys/README.md

 ### Currently working with:
-- React ;
+- React,
 - Firebase.

 ### What I want to learn next:
-- Learn more about web accessibility ;
+- Learn more about web accessibility,
-- AngularJS
+- AngularJS,
-- Bootstrap
+- Bootstrap.